About Laos

 Laos or Lao People's Democratic Republic (Lao PDR) — a not-very well known landlocked county.
 Bordered by Thailand, Cambodia, Viet Nam and China, Laos remains largely untouched by the rampages of modern tourism.
-For information on Lao Geography view the Where is Laos? page.
+For information on Lao Geography see Where is Laos?

 The country with an area of 236,800 sq km, is divided into 19 provinces.